boom-lab/boomlab-website/_members/ellen-park.md

   orcid: 0000-0000-0000-0001
 ---

 Ellen is a fourth-year PhD student in chemical oceanography in the MIT-WHOI Joint Program.
-Broadly, her research uses Biogeochemical Argo floats to explore carbon and oxygen cycles in the North Atlantic.
+Broadly, her research uses Biogeochemical Argo floats to better understand carbon and oxygen cycles in the North Atlantic.

 More specifically, her thesis work explores:
 - oxygen dynamics in the Labrador Sea